 - 16 lectures: TBA.

 Although some elements of the lectures will be automatically recorded, the dynamic blend of slides, calculations on the whiteboard, software demonstrations, computer hardware shown via live video and online instrumentation, and problems solved by the lecturer and class working together means that not all elements will be captured, and the recordings may therefore be almost useless.
 In addition, the content of each lecture may change in response to questions from the audience.
-Participants who cannot attend lectures in person may find it best to follow the course by reading the extensive lecture notes available on this site, together with copies of the slides, and joining the weekly consultation sessions.
+Participants who cannot attend lectures in person may find it best to follow the course by reading the extensive lecture notes available on this site.

-In the Thom Building, Department of Engineering Science.
+In the Software Lab on Level 6 of the Thom Building, Department of Engineering Science – the same place as you had practicals for Functional Programming.
 In addition to the official lab times noted above, the lecturer will be available at the same time and in the same place in weeks 3 and 4 to help those who want to get an early start with assembly language programming.

 There will be no lab sessions in Trinity Term.

 Your college will organise tutorials in this subject, as in others.
 To support them, there are four problem sheets this term, two on machine-level programming, one on I/O devices, and one on embedded operating systems.